 Writing codes using Swift allows experimentation, and the results are available immediately.
 Additionally, using Swift doesn't allow complications by the time of curating and running an application.

-Moreover, Swift is also responsible for addressing specific programming errors and at the same time adopting unconventional programming design:
+Moreover, Swift is also responsible for addressing specific programming errors and at the same time adopting unconventional programming designs:

 Swift came into being with one goal: to provide vital optimization to get the most from modern-day hardware.
 Both syntax and the standard library in Swift are curated based on a single-most guiding principle that provides an obvious way for writing codes.

-Further, these codes make the platform their best.
+Further, these codes make the platform its best.
 Swift strategically unifies speed and safety, making it quite a crucial choice from saying 'Hello World' to managing an operating system.

 Furthermore, Swift also amalgamates a powerful type of inference and pattern with a touch of lightweight.
 This modernized syntax allows complex ideas that are expressed concisely and clearly.
 It results in a code that is seamless to write, and at the same time, it is easy to read and maintain.